Apply for a Bursary

 How do I apply for a bursary?

-We are delighted that we made more than £6.6 million available to families through our bursary scheme for students starting in September 2022, particularly during this difficult inflationary economic context.
+We are delighted that we have made £6.45m available to families through our bursary scheme for students starting in September 2024 in our 3 Foundation schools or at partnering schools for some ex-Old Palace bursary recipients.

 Bursary interest application